unisonweb/unisonweb-org/src/data/transcripts/testing.md

 > sample 10 <| pick [natIn 0 10, natIn 100 200]
 ```

 The other is `cost : Nat -> '{Gen} a -> '{Gen} a`, which assigns a "cost" to a generator.
-What's that mean?
-When a branch of `pick` has a cost of say, `5`, the sampling process will take 5 samples from the _other_ branches before switching to fairly sampling from both branches:
+What does that mean?
+When a branch of `pick` has a cost of `5` for instance, the sampling process will take 5 samples from the _other_ branches before switching to fairly sampling from both branches:

 ```unison
 > sample 10 <| pick [cost 5 (natIn 0 10), natIn 100 200]
 ```

-Very interesting!
-Admit it, you are now curious: does the sampling process wait until _all_ the other branches have 5 samples taken, or just 5 _total_ samples across all other branches?
+Now, does the sampling process wait until _all_ the other branches have 5 samples taken, or just 5 _total_ samples across all other branches?
 Let's test this out with 3 branches:

 ```unison
 > sample 10 <|